 Here are some word combinations with the noun "money" that often go together

 Phrasal verbs tend to have more than one meaning.
-The phrasal verb "make up" is definitely one of them.
+The phrasal verb "make up" is certainly one of them.
 Here are four meanings of this phrasal verbs you can easily adopt.

-It is a high holiday season and many of us have been looking forward to our holidays.
-Whether you're going to the seaside, lakes or mountains, or have some other plans, I'm sure it'll be useful to look at these holiday collocations: City break - a short holiday spent in a large city.Ex: Peter and … Continue reading Holiday Collocations
+Whether you're going to the seaside, lakes or mountains, or have some other plans, I'm sure it'll be useful to look at these holiday collocations:

 'Can' and 'could' are modal verbs used in a few different ways.

 Boost your vocabulary with this post.
 Stop using the same words, use its synonyms.
 Learn other ways to say "another".